TaQuangTu/YoloV3-tensorflow-keras-custom-training/README.md

 # YoloV3-tensorflow-keras-custom-training
 A tutorial for training YoloV3 model with `KAIST` data set.
-This tutorial try to help you train YoloV3 model on Google Colab in a short time.
+This tutorial help you train YoloV3 model on Google Colab in a short time.
 </br>**<h2>Steps:</h2>**</br>
 1. Clone this repository and upload the project to your `Google Drive`
 2. Create a new Google Colab and `Mount Drive`